Ashling’s Tools-as-a-Service™ (TaaS™) model allows development of a comprehensive tool suite tailored and optimized for your specific device.

-In our partnership with Synopsys, we are leveraging our focused engineering expertise and our 35+ years of know-how in embedded design to develop a unique solution.
-Ashling is thrilled to be working on this challenge in collaboration with Synopsys, to create a complete deployable solution.
+In our partnership with Synopsys, we are leveraging our focused engineering expertise and many years of know-how in embedded design to develop a unique solution.
+Ashling is thrilled to be working on this challenge in collaboration with Synopsys to create a complete deployable solution.

 “SoCs targeting embedded applications must meet increasingly stringent cost and power budgets.
 By adding support for the IEEE’s Compact JTAG standard in their Opella-XD Debug Probe for ARC processor cores, Ashling enables designers to use fewer pins to debug their SoCs containing ARC microprocessors, saving both power and cost.”
-Mike Thompson, senior marketing manager for ARC products at Synopsys.
+Mike Thompson, Senior Marketing Manager at Synopsys.

-This relationship has flourished over the years and now the ARC processor market has not only one of the best tools offerings but also best-in-class support, maintenance, upgrades, updates that all ARC end users enjoy.
-Ashling TaaS has made the Synopsys ARC offering much more competitive in the embedded market and contributed to its success.
+This relationship has flourished over the years and now the ARC® processor market has not only one of the best tools offerings but also best-in-class support, maintenance, upgrades, updates that all ARC® end users enjoy.
+Ashling TaaS™ has made the Synopsys DesignWare® ARC® offering much more competitive in the embedded market and contributed to its success.

 “Ashling, with their extensive experience in embedded software and hardware development, enable NXP customers to rapidly get from design concept to end market with an optimized usage of the resources and technology we are integrating in our smart card and secure element products.”
-Gérard Maniez, Director, 3rd Party Technical Support Network at NXP.
+Gérard Maniez, Director at NXP.